-Rabbits are often referred to as "guts with fur" due to how often they come down with ileus, also known as gastrointestinal stasis.
-If something is going wrong in a rabbit's body, their intestines, or guts, will typically be the first things affected.
+Rabbits are often referred to as "guts with fur," because they are so prone to ileus, also known as gastrointestinal stasis.
+If something goes wrong in a rabbit's body, their intestines—or guts—will typically be the first things affected.

 Medications Used for Ileus

-If your rabbit won't take Critical Care or you do not have access to any, ground up rabbit pellets mixed with water, or mixed vegetable baby food (without potato or starch in it) are alternatives.
-Your vet will tell you how much food you should syringe feed your rabbit but it will probably be 20–30 ml's twice a day or so.
-If your rabbit is eating a little on his own it could be less.
+If your rabbit won't take Critical Care or you do not have access to any, grind up rabbit pellets mixed with water, or mixed vegetable baby food (without potato or starch in it) as alternatives.
+Your vet will tell you how much food you should syringe-feed your rabbit, but it will probably be more or less 20–30 ml's twice a day.
+If your rabbit is eating a little on its own it could be less.

 Exercise and Ileus

-A rabbit who may have ileus should also be encouraged to exercise.
-Create ample and safe space for your rabbit to run around in or at the very least, massage your rabbit's belly to encourage his guts to move food through.
+A rabbit that may have ileus should be encouraged to exercise.
+Create ample and safe spaces for your rabbit to run around in or, at the very least, massage your rabbit's belly to encourage its guts to move food through.

-Your rabbit may have another medical reason for why he is not eating or pooping.
-His teeth may be overgrown, he may have a bladder stone, or he may just be stressed out.
-It is important to diagnose the reason why your rabbit has ileus and not just treat the ileus, otherwise, it will just happen again or the ileus may not go away and your rabbit may contract it again, even if it does pass.
+Ileus may not be the only reason why your rabbit is not eating or defecating.
+Its teeth may be overgrown, it may have a bladder stone, or it may just be stressed out.
+It is important to diagnose the reason why your rabbit has ileus and not just treat the ileus, or else the ileus may not go away and your rabbit may contract it again, even if it does pass.